BCI Amplify Award

 There are a host of campaigns are eligible for each year’s Amplify Awards.
 These include print and digital ads, public relations and government relations campaigns, videos, infographics, tradeshow booths, social media campaigns, website launches, and much more.

-Beginning in 2025, there are now two categories of Amplify Awards: The award for Product Marketing, and the award for Industry Leadership.
+There are two categories of Amplify Awards: The award for Product Marketing, and the award for Industry Leadership.
+The annual application process closes in February, and the Innovation Award is announced each year as part of the BCI Convention + Power Mart Expo.

 Amplify Award for Product Marketing